ivorscott/saas-core/README.md

 - View Data are eventually consistent.
 - View Data are not for making decisions.
 - View Data are not authoritative state, but derived from authoritative state.
-- View Data can be stored in any format or database that makes sense for the Application
+- View Data can be stored in any format or database that makes sense for the Application.
 </details>

 ## Developement